-In addition to FHPS school counselors and social workers, FHPS has two mental health liaisons to assist students and families.
+In addition to FHPS school counselors and social workers, FHPS has three mental health liaisons to assist students and families.
 They assist the district in mental health initiatives and are able to provide direct assistance to students and families with a variety of services including direct referrals for mental health support, connection to community resources, and assistance in times of crisis.

 Mattie serves the Eastern district attendance areas and Goodwillie 5/6 School.
 Prior to joining FHPS, Mattie worked as a child and family therapist at both the home-based and outpatient levels of care.
 She has a passion for working with children who have experienced trauma and helping to meet their social and emotional needs.
 Mattie believes that if the social and emotional needs of the child are prioritized and adequately met, then they can then be successful learners in the classroom.